 Take clips of your daily life, ask your children to say something about Nan (what does she mean to them perhaps?).
 Photograph some beautiful places around you, tell your Mum how you feel about her, and talk about the happy memories you have made together.
 Then put it all together in a simple movie.
 This will make a lovely legacy piece too.

 If all else fails.
-Buy flowers.
+Buy her a bouquet of flowers.
 They are dependably gorgeous.

 Happy Mother’s Day everyone!